Below are links and references for a selection of publications, blog posts, presentations:

 Blog post: Bringing social values into the prioritisation of heritage sites: a question of resilience? – Elizabeth Robson and Qian Gao (both University of Stirling).
 Developed as part of the Learning from Loss programme, which I participated in during my PhD.
 Learning from Loss explored transformation of the historic environment in the face of climate change and asking questions about significance, prioritisation, and the processes of change and loss.
 For more details, see here.

-All the Case Study Reports related to the Wresting with Social Value PhD research and my Academic Thesis (currently embargoed pending further publications, but available upon request) are accessible via the University of Stirling’s Online Research Repository: STORRE.
+All the Case Study Reports related to the Wresting with Social Value PhD research and my Academic Thesis (currently embargoed, but available upon request for personal study) are accessible via the University of Stirling’s Online Research Repository: STORRE.
 Search for ‘Elizabeth Robson’.

 All the blog posts related to my PhD research are also available here.